St. Anthony Falls Hydroelectric Development: Main Street Station 1894 1911

 William de la Barre was the chief engineer for the waterpower companies.
 He was interested in maximizing the efficiency of waterpower use at the west side of the falls.
 One way was to maximize the "head" used by enlarging the headrace water power canal and making sure the turbines were near the water level below the falls.
 The goal was to use the entire "head".

 The west bank "power canal" supplied water to numerous mills.
 The east bank was less effective in waterpower use.
 It had a tunnel that supplied the huge Pillsbury A-mill plus another mill.
 Plus there were sawmills that operated at the edge of the falls.
 De la Barre saw the potential of using the waterpower to generate electricity.
 He offered to lease some waterpower to Minneapolis General Electric.
-GE combined that with other waterrights, including from sawmills that had burned down, and built the Main Street Station at the falls, constructed 1894-1895.
+GE combined that with other water rights, including from sawmills that had burned down, and built the Main Street Station at the falls, constructed 1894-1895.
 About 38% of the generation was from waterpower (the rest was steam).

 The original station burned down and a new one was built in 1911 that used only waterpower for three 480 kW generators.

 The Plant was the "main generating facility" for the city, so Minneapolis General Electric wanted the plant back in operation rapidly.
 That resulted in a plant that was significantly more primitive than the 1908 Hennepin Island Hydroelectric Plant built three years earlier.
 The turbines survived the fire and were reused.
 That required the new generators be powered by a "rope drive" (rope used as a drive belt), and the electrical production was far smaller than the Hennepin Island Plant.
-The Station continued to produce electricity until 1968 Shown in the picture, the plant is very visible at 206 Main St..
-One side, with intake gates, is against the upper pond.
+The Station continued to produce electricity until 1968 Shown in the picture, the plant is very visible at 206 Main St. One side, with intake gates, is against the upper pond.
 A dam was built in 2000 to protect that side (it is now the access to a Water Power Park).